 The Impact of Food Waste

 When food is wasted, so are the resources used to produce, transport, and distribute it.
-Decomposing food in landfills releases methane, a greenhouse gas 28 times more potent than CO₂, exacerbating climate change.
+Decomposing food in landfills releases methane, a 28 times more potent greenhouse gas than CO₂, exacerbating climate change.

 2. The Plastic Waste Stream